GnuPG for Daily Use (a Mini How-To...)

-It is supposed that the reader uses a UNIX-like system and that GPG already has been installed on the system (as this is the case for all tardis-users).
+It is supposed that the reader uses a UNIX-like system and that GPG already has been installed on the system.

-There are quite a lot systems that fulfill these tasks.
-However, those conventional systems have the big drawback that A and B have to exchange secret keys in advance.
-This is not only very annoying, but even sometimes impossible (for example if B lives very far away from A etc.).
+There are different systems that fulfill these tasks.
+However, many conventional systems have the big drawback that A and B have to exchange secret keys in advance.
+This is not only very annoying, but even sometimes impossible (for example, if B lives very far away from A).
 GPG solves this problem in a very clever way: Instead of having only one key that both, A and B, have to know, every user has two keys, a public one (known to everybody) and a private one (which has to be kept secret).
 The clue is now that if a message is encrypted by the public key, it can only be decrypted again with the private key, and the other way round.

-So, if A encrypts his message with the public key of B, then nobody can decrypt it anymore except B as only he has the corresponding private key.
-And, on the other hand, if A encrypts his message with his private key, then only the public key of A can decrypt the message again, which is known to B. But as only A can have encrypted the message in such a way that the public key of A decrypts it again, B can be sure that the message has been written by A.
+So, if A encrypts his message with the public key of B, then nobody can decrypt it except B, because only he has the corresponding private key.
+And, on the other hand, if A encrypts his message with his private key, then only the public key of A can decrypt the message (which is known to everybody).
+But as only A can have encrypted the message in such a way that the public key of A decrypts it, B can be sure that the message has been written by A.